LiemDQ/houdini/doc/README.md

-# Janus State Machine
+# Houdini State Machine
-JSM is a hierarchical state machine that is inspired by the [Harel Statechart](http://www.inf.ed.ac.uk/teaching/courses/seoc/2005_2006/resources/statecharts.pdf) formalism and UML state machine specification, but takes some notable departures from them, and does not attempt to fully implement all of their features, the most notable missing one being orthogonal states (having multiple active states in parallel), as the gains in granularity were deemed not worth the increased implementation complexity.
+HSM is a hierarchical state machine that is inspired by the [Harel Statechart](http://www.inf.ed.ac.uk/teaching/courses/seoc/2005_2006/resources/statecharts.pdf) formalism and UML state machine specification, but takes some notable departures from them, and does not attempt to fully implement all of their features, the most notable missing one being orthogonal states (having multiple active states in parallel), as the gains in granularity were deemed not worth the increased implementation complexity.